St Dunstan's, Stepney

-St Dunstan's, Stepney, is an Anglican Church which stands on a site that has been used for Christian worship for over a thousand years.
-It is located in Stepney High Street, in Stepney, London Borough of Tower Hamlets.
+St Dunstan's, Stepney, is an Anglican church located in Stepney High Street, Stepney, in the London Borough of Tower Hamlets.
+The church is believed to have been founded, or re-founded, in AD 952 by St Dunstan, the patron saint of bell ringers, metalworkers and Stepney.

+The church is also known as the Mother Church of the East End, and the Church of the High Seas.

 History

-In about AD 952, Dunstan, the Bishop of London — who was also Lord of the manor of Stepney — replaced the existing wooden structure with a stone church dedicated to All the Saints.
+In about AD 952, Dunstan, the Bishop of London — who was also Lord of the manor of Stepney — replaced the existing wooden structure with a new church (probably including stone elements) dedicated to All the Saints.
 In 1029, when Dunstan was canonised, the church was rededicated to St Dunstan and All Saints, a dedication it has retained.
-Like many subsequent Bishops, Dunstan may have lived in the Manor of Stepney.
+Like many subsequent Bishops, Dunstan may have lived in the Manor of Stepney, perhaps at the Bishops Wood residence.
+Dunstan is the patron saint of bellringers, bellfounders, metalworkers, musicians and Stepney; and his feast day is May 19th.